Search

 Graduate Theological Union

-In addition to the member seminaries, the GTU has affiliates concentrating in Jewish studies, Buddhist studies, Islamic Studies, Orthodox Christianity, theology and the natural sciences, ethics and social policy, women and religion, and other areas.
+In addition to the member seminaries, the GTU has affiliates concentrating in Jewish studies, Islamic Studies, Orthodox Christianity, theology and the natural sciences, ethics and social policy, women and religion, and other areas.
 Many of these offer courses, which are available to CDSP students.
-The GTU also provides regular opportunities for common worship and discussion among its diverse populations.
+The GTU also provides opportunities for common worship and discussion among its diverse populations.
+The GTU’s graduate programs attract students from the United States and other countries.

 The GTU Library